What happens when you live with HIV for nine months?

 Why is it important to make sure you attend every medical appointment?

 Even if you’re in the process of changing clinics or facilities and you get two appointments in a month, make sure you go to every appointment set by your doctor or clinic team.
-This is important because you will get more time to ask questions, get second opinions and learn about your body and its response to HIV and your treatment plan.
+You will have more time to ask questions, get second opinions, learn about your body and its response to HIV and your treatment plan.